-This plan will be maintained by the Licensing and Emergency Planning Officer on behalf of Dartford Borough Council.
+This plan will be maintained by the Emergency Planning Officer on behalf of Dartford Borough Council.
 The plan will be audited and reviewed on an annual basis and submitted to the Emergency Planning Lead Officer for approval and publication.
 Where required, multi-agency or cross council plans will be approved by either the relevant KRF body or the LAEPG.
+KCC directorate emergency plans (Section 7) and business continuity plans (Section 9) will be maintained by their own directorate and approved by each directorate DMT.